Mexico is most definitely the land of beer, tequila, and mezcal. But, in the coastal state of Baja California, it’s all about vino.

 And, some of the first wineries like Casa Madero—which initially made wine to ship back to Spain—and Bodegas de Santo Tomas (founded in 1888, the region’s first commercial winery) still make wine today.

-Some of the Best Wineries in Valle de Guadalupe
+10 Of The Best Wineries Of Valle de Guadalupe

 While they don’t have an official organic designation, many Baja region wineries utilize organic farming practices and minimal intervention as part of the winemaking process.

-Here are a few tasting rooms you’ll want to visit in Valle de Guadalupe:
+Here are a few top wineries to visit in Valle de Guadalupe:

 The Pioneers